 We obtained longitudinal plasma samples from the Molecular Diagnosis and Risk Stratification of Sepsis (MARS) biorepository (ClinicalTrials.gov identifier NCT01905033), for which subjects had been included in the mixed ICU of a tertiary teaching hospital in the Netherlands (University Medical Centre Utrecht, Utrecht) since January 2011.
 Donors were enrolled via an opt-out consent method approved by the institutional review board of the UMC Utrecht (IRB no. 10-1056C).
 Daily leftover EDTA plasma (obtained from blood drawn during routine care) was stored at -80 °C until use.

 For the current study, we included eight patients with esophageal or gastroesophageal junction cancer who underwent an elective esophagectomy and gastric pull-through procedure and had subsequently developed an infectious complication (i.e., anastomotic leakage or pneumonia).
 These patients were all admitted to the Intensive Care Unit on two occasions.
 The first admission concerned routine observation after elective resection followed by an uncomplicated ICU stay of fewer than 2 days.
 All patients were subsequently readmitted to the ICU due to sepsis.
 For all episodes of sepsis, microbiological cultures were obtained either before or during ICU readmission, and clinical infection was adjudicated highly plausible according to pre-defined criteria \cite{Klouwenberg2013Interobserver agreement of centers for disease control and prevention criteria for classifying infections in critically ill patients}.
 Furthermore, all infectious episodes met SIRS criteria and had a Sequential Organ Failure Assessment (SOFA) score ≥ 2, thus fulfilling current Sepsis-3 definitions \cite{Singer2016The third international consensus definitions for sepsis and septic shock (sepsis-3)}.
 All patients were ultimately discharged from ICU in a clinically stable condition.
 We analyzed plasma samples obtained at four well-defined time points: within 24 hours of surgery when no signs of sepsis were present (sample T1), on two consecutive days after onset of sepsis (samples T2 and T3), and upon ICU discharge following resolution of sepsis (sample T4).
-Patient characteristics are summarized in Table S2.
+Patient characteristics are summarized in \textbf{Data \ref{tab:tabdummy3.2}}.
 All patients had been treated with neoadjuvant chemoradiotherapy prior to surgery.
 None of the patients received treatment with immunoglobulins or monoclonal antibodies either prior to or during ICU admission.

 In addition, longitudinal EDTA plasma samples from two healthy Caucasian donors were purchased from Precision Med (Solana Beach, CA, US).
 The samples were part of the ‘Normal Control Collections’, protocol number 7005-8200.
 These donors were selected having similar characteristics as the sepsis donors regarding age and gender.